-As the Spring weather gets warmer, more and more people are enjoying walks and hikes with their pets.
+As Spring draws closer, more and more people are enjoying walks and hikes with their pets.
 But BC SPCA veterinarian, Dr. Kyla Townsend cautions pet guardians that there may be some pesky parasites, such as ticks and fleas, lurking outdoors this time of year.

 “Ticks are external parasites that feed off the blood of unlucky hosts, including humans, dogs and cats,” says Townsend.
 “Tick bites and tick-borne diseases, such as Lyme disease, can be hard to detect and signs of tick-borne disease may not appear for seven to 21 days or longer after a tick bite.”